 - Provide a sense of security as neighbors get to know one another.

 - Supply a channel to meet neighborhood goals.

 - Provide an effective communication link with the City.

 - Increase awareness of decisions that impact the neighborhood.

 - Help bring people together through socializing and working toward neighborhood improvement goals.

 Other neighborhood organizations

 Membership in HOAs is typically limited to property owners, and during the subdivision buildout also includes the developer.
 Non-owners typically do not have association voting rights.
-The City does not require HOAs to maintain contact information with the City.
-Neighborhood associations are voluntary groups that typically represent a larger geographic area and include both renters and homeowners as voting members.
+The City does not require HOAs to maintain contact information with the City but encourages HOAs to also complete the form to support communication efforts.